 This shift to online interviews offers several advantages, including cost savings on travel, increased convenience for candidates, and an expanded talent pool that extends beyond geographical boundaries.

-In this article, we'll cover how you can really stand out from other job candidates and make a great impression to the recruiter.
+In this article, we’ll cover how you can really stand out from other job candidates and make a great impression on the recruiter.

 Once you’ve downloaded the software, on the morning of your interview (or a couple of hours before), check your audio and video are working properly.
 You can set up a practice call with a friend or colleague to do this, as this will also check for any lag in internet connectivity.

 You can also test your microphone quickly using our voice recorder.

 While you’re setting up and testing that your video and audio are working, it’s worth thinking about how to optimise both of these so that you present yourself in the best light.

 Make sure your camera is at eye level so that the interviewers are focused on your eyes and expressions and not on your chin if you’re looking downwards.
 You can put your computer on a pile of books, yoga blocks, or anything around the house that raises it that crucial few inches.